A complete guide to the Freshdesk chatbot in 2026

 If you’re running your helpdesk on Freshdesk, the thought of using its built-in AI has probably crossed your mind.
 And hey, it makes sense.
 You're already on a solid platform, and adding some automation seems like the next logical step to scale support and give your team a bit of breathing room.

-This guide is a straight-up look at the native Freshdesk chatbot, which you might know as Freddy AI.
-We’ll walk through what it actually does, how the pricing really works (it’s a bit of a maze), and cover the key limitations you should be aware of before diving in.
-We’ll also explore a more powerful and flexible way to bring AI into your Freshdesk world without having to start from scratch.
+This guide is a comprehensive look at the native Freshdesk chatbot, which you might know as Freddy AI.
+We’ll walk through what it actually does, how the pricing works with its tiered structure, and cover key considerations for your setup.
+We’ll also explore how you can integrate complementary AI tools into your Freshdesk world to add even more flexibility to your support operations.

 What is the Freshdesk chatbot?

-When people talk about the "Freshdesk chatbot," they’re really talking about Freddy AI, Freshdesk’s in-house AI platform.
-Freshworks calls it an "agentic AI solution," which is just a fancy way of saying it’s built to help your human agents and AI work together like they’re on the same team.
+When people talk about the "Freshdesk chatbot," they're really talking about Freddy AI, Freshdesk's in-house AI platform.
+Freshworks calls it an "agentic AI solution," which is a sophisticated way of saying it’s built to help your human agents and AI work together like they're on the same team.

 Freddy is designed to work across all your channels, email, chat, phone, and social media, to keep the customer experience consistent.